 Instructions

-- Generously season one side of the burgers with salt and pepper
+- Generously season one side of the burgers with salt and pepper.4 beef patties, salt, pepper

 - Place burger patties in baking dish, spice side down.